AnusowmyaRamesh/AI-ML_hands_on_projects/README.md

+In FY 2016, the OFLC processed 775,979 employer applications for 1,699,957 positions for temporary and permanent labor certifications.
+This was a nine percent increase in the overall number of processed applications from the previous year.
+The process of reviewing every case is becoming a tedious task as the number of applicants is increasing every year.

+The increasing number of applicants every year calls for a Machine Learning based solution that can help in shortlisting the candidates having higher chances of VISA approval.
+OFLC has hired the firm EasyVisa for data-driven solutions.
+So in this project I have to analyze the data provided and, with the help of a classification model and provide solution to the following:

-Analyze the data of Visa applicants, build a predictive model to facilitate the process of visa approvals, and based on important factors that significantly influence the Visa status recommend a suitable profile for the applicants for whom the visa should be certified or denied.
+Facilitate the process of visa approvals.
+Recommend a suitable profile for the applicants for whom the visa should be certified or denied based on the drivers that significantly influence the case status.
-Used the following tools and skills:
-  EDA,
-  Data Pre-Processing,
-  Bagging Classifier,
-  Boosting Classifier,
-  Stacking Classifier,
-  Hyperparameter Tuning,
-  Business Insights.